Eric Anderson (sociologist): Scholarship

-Anderson is considered a leading figure in multiple academic subfields, including men's studies and men's sexualities.
-He has written 11 books and over 50 peer-reviewed academic journal articles covering multiple aspects of sexualities and gender, frequently related to male team sport athletes.

 His autobiography, Trailblazing, documents the story of his coming out as the first openly gay high school coach in the U.S., which Booklist described as, "quite possibly the best coming-out story ever told".
 Also recognizing this book, the journal, Sociology of Sport Journal, held a symposium on its relevance to understanding decreasing homophobia in sport.

 His book Inclusive Masculinity: The Changing Nature of Masculinities changed the way masculinity scholars theorized the relationship between masculinity and homophobia.
 His theory, Inclusive Masculinity Theory, and its embedded notion of homohysteria, explains how homophobia regulates gender.
 In subsequent works, Anderson uses empirical evidence to show that young heterosexual men's masculinities are becoming softer and more inclusive.
 His (2014) book 21st Century Jocks: Sporting Men and Contemporary Heterosexuality documents heterosexual men cuddling in bed together, kissing each other on the lips, and engaging in intense emotional intimacy with other men, something known as a bromance.

-Anderson's scholarship also examines the problems of monogamy.
-His (2012) book, The Monogamy Gap: Men, Love and the Reality of Cheating with Oxford University Press has received a great deal of international media attention, including multiple television appearances, because the evidence of his 120 interviews suggests that monogamy causes difficulties in relationships, and thus cheating becomes a rational response to the unreasonable cultural mandates of sexual fidelity.
-His work on monogamy also examines why middle-age women cheat, not because they are emotionally unfulfilled, but instead, like men, they desire sex outside of the relationship.
+Anderson's scholarship also examines the monogamy.
+His (2012) book, The Monogamy Gap: Men, Love and the Reality of Cheating with Oxford University Press argues that monogamy causes difficulties in relationships, and thus cheating becomes a rational response to the unreasonable cultural mandates of sexual fidelity.
+His work on monogamy also examines why middle-age women cheat, he argued that it is not because they are emotionally unfulfilled, but instead, like men, they desire sex outside of the relationship.

 Anderson's primary research partner is Dr Mark McCormack.
 Together, in a Sex Roles symposium they examine and advance the notion of homohysteria.
 Anderson and McCormack also have developed the understanding that decreasing cultural homophobia positively impacts the lives of bisexual men and bisexual women.
 They have a forthcoming book with Columbia University Press, that examines bisexual men's lives in Los Angeles, New York and London, research that has been funded by the American Institute of Bisexuality and has been featured by The New York Times.

 Anderson is a critical scholar of team sports, authoring a number of books examining its functions, purposes and problems.
 Oxford Bibliographies in Sociology lists his (2010) book Sport Theory and Social Problems as a top 10 book about sport theory.
 In a co-edited volume, with Professor Jennifer Hargreaves, Routledge Handbook of Sport, Gender and Sexuality, sport is criticized for producing a gender binary, transphobia and patriarchy.
 Anderson instead advocates for participation in exercise and fitness, including distance running, for which he has authored two books: Training Games Coaching and Racing Creatively (2006) and The Runners Textbook (2009).